 - For our analysis, we will be using the least square method.

-- We will make a difference of all points and will calculate the square of the sum of all the points.
+- We will make a difference of all points and calculate the sum of all the points.
 Whichever line gives the minimum sum will be our best line.

-For Example: By doing this we could take multiple men and their son’s height and do things like telling a man how tall his son could be. before he was even born.
+Example: By doing this, we could take multiple men and their son’s height and do things like telling a man how tall his son could be.
+Before he was even born.

 - b is the coefficient variable for our independent variable x.
 This coefficient plays a crucial role.
 It says how a unit change in x (IV) is going to affect y (DV).
 It is referred to as the coefficient of proportionate also.
-In terms of mathematics, it is up to you is the slope of the line or you can say steep of the line.
+In terms of mathematics, it is up to you as the line’s slope, or you can say steep of the line.

 Below are the points for least square work:

 - It draws an arbitrary line according to the data trends.